AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

    print 'Contents:',tag.contents[0]
    print 'Attrs:',tag.attrs

-You need to adjust this code to look for span tags and pull out the text content of the span tag, convert them to integers and add them up to complete the assignment.
+You need to adjust this code to look for **span** tags and pull out the text content of the span tag, convert them to integers and add them up to complete the assignment.

 #### Sample Execution
->
-$ python3 solution.py
+>$ python3 solution.py
 Enter - http://py4e-data.dr-chuck.net/comments_42.html
 Count 50
 Sum 2...

+#### Python code: